1789081110/English-to-Hinglish-Translation-using-Transformers/README.md

 Model-2
 This code translates English to Hindi using the Transformers library and the pre-trained MBart model which translate all the english words to hinglish sentence.

+Try running the English-to-Hinglish.ipynb file for a clear understanding of how it's done where the pre trained models from the huggingface is used.